doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 entries = Entry.objects.filter(blog_id=blog.id)
 ```

 While it is fine to obtain entries in this fashion, you end up **making 2 trips** to the database.
-If you are using a SQL based backend this is not the most efficient way.
+For SQL based backend this is not the most efficient way.
 The number of trips can be reduced to one.
 Django makes the query more efficient:

 ```python
 entries = Entry.objects.filter(blog__name='Beatles Blog')